albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Refactor frontend to be served by a dedicated Ada web host.
     -   **Status:** `Resolved`
     -   **Description:** Replaced the Node.js/Vite development server (`npm run dev`) with a compiled Ada web server (`zephyrine_host`) for serving the frontend.
 The `launcher.py` script now builds the static React assets (`npm run build`), copies them to the Ada host's directory, and compiles the Ada server.
 This change aims to create a more robust, self-contained, and performant frontend deployment, reducing reliance on Node.js at runtime.
+---

+## **CORE ENGINE (CORE)**

+### Features

+-   **ID:** `CORE-FEAT-020`
+    -   **Title:** Implement External System Request Pipeline and Output Loop Detection
+    -   **Status:** `In-Progress`
+    -   **Description:** Introduces a specialized request handling pipeline for external, programmatic systems, referred to as 'AgentPrecMode' or 'Bottom Gear'.
+This pipeline routes requests to specialist models and formats the output into a structured JSON response.
+Additionally, a mechanism to detect and trim semantic repetitions or loops in generated text has been implemented to improve output quality.